jakubka/transactions-mapper/BACKLOG.md

 - [ ] map Lloyds export csv format to our csv format
 - [ ] map Monzo export csv format to our csv format
 - [ ] map TSB export csv format to our csv format
+- [ ] make it easier to import output csv file
 - [ ] prompt user for category
 - [ ] map Amex export Excel format to our csv format
 - [ ] automatically add transactions to our Excel